If you do an internet search using the phrase ‘Benefits of investing in real estate’ you’ll find nearly 180,000,000 results.

 In addition to being a hedge against a bear stock market, real estate is also an historic hedge against inflation.
 While the total inflation rate over the last 20 years has been about 37.4%, home prices have increased by nearly 98% over the same time period.

 It’s not only the increase in market values that real estate investors benefit from.
-In most markets, annual rent increases of 3% or more are the norm, helping to keep rental income cash flows in line with the annual rate of inflation.
+In many markets, annual rent increases help to keep rental income cash flows in line with the annual rate of inflation.

 7. Deductible business expenses

 Costs of owning real estate – including items such as leasing and management fees, repairs and maintenance, property taxes and mortgage interest expense – are fully deductible.
 When the right rental property is purchased using conservative leverage, monthly cash flow from the tenant pays for these operating expenses while leaving extra money left over as net income.